mikeizbicki/cmc-csci143/week_00/README.md

        > Use the `finger`, `grep`, and `wc` commands piped together.
        > Use the command `man wc` to figure out how to limit `wc`'s output to only the number of lines.

-    1. Write a 1-line command that counts the number of zip files contained in the directory `/data/Twitter dataset`.
+    1. Write a 1-line command that counts the number of zip files contained in the directory `/data/'Twitter dataset'`.

        > **HINT:**
        > Not every file in the directory is a zip file.